openmetalio/openmetal-docs/docs/tutorials/understanding-iso-images.md

 ## Attach Volume to ISO VM

-Now we want to attach the Volume (Drive) to the running ISO VMs, so that we can later through the installers - install onto these drives.
+Attach the Volume (Drive) to the running ISO VMs, so that we can later through the installers - install onto these drives.

 ![Manage attachments](../tutorials/images/iso_images/horizon_manage_attachments.png "Manage Attachments")